 3. The Federal Trade Commission (FTC)

-There are three ways to request your free credit report.
-You can visit the website (above); call 1-877-322-8228; or download, fill out, and mail in the PDF request form.
+The FTC offers three ways to request your free credit report from AnnualCreditReport.com.
+You can visit the website (above); call 1-877-322-8228; or download, fill out, and mail in the free credit report request form.

 The FTC requires EACH of the three major credit reporting bureaus, Experian, TransUnion and Equifax, to provide you with a FREE copy of your credit report every 12 months.
 The sole catch is—you must request it, and you must use the link/phone number/form rather than contacting each bureau directly.